MinnPost/minnpost-elections-dashboard/README.md

 ## Web-based API

-The API needs to be a scalable, always-available resource we can post `key => value` queries to, and get `JSONP` data back from either the Postgres database or from the Redis cache in return.
+The API needs to be a scalable, always-available resource we can post `key => value` queries to, and get `JSON` data back from either the Postgres database or from the Redis cache in return.

 ## Caching

 When any of the scheduled tasks *finish* running, we should invalidate the Redis-based API cache.

 When the API receives a request, it should check for a valid Redis response for that request before running a query against the database.
-If there is a valid response, it should send the cached `JSONP` data.
+If there is a valid response, it should send the cached `JSON` data.